mattybwoy/Moonshot/README.md

 - Using Nuke dependency for loading thumbnails
 - Using Charts dependency to load historical coin data for past 7 days
 - Individual coin screen now complete
+- All Tabs now connnected to coin screen

 ## Improvements
 - UI Testing